The Modern Quilt Guild and the modern quilting movement continues to mature, producing technically skilled, beautiful quilts

 On the whole, I think the whole Modern Quilting Movement is maturing.
 I especially love the increase of free motion quilting and increased use of prints since those are both near and dear to my heart.
 I saw noticeable growth in the free motion quilting, small quilts, and appliqué categories.
 Well done, everyone!!

 Thanks and love to everyone I was honored to meet at the show as well as to all of you who joined me for our little #QuiltConFromHome video tour!
-If you are interested in learn more about free motion quilting, I'd love it if you joined me for my FREE online workshop, Intro to FMQ.
-Learn more and sign up by clicking the button below!
+If you are totally new to free motion quilting or if you aren't sure how to grow and develop your skills, I'd love to share my Top Three Tips for Successful Free Motion Quilting!
+Click here, and I’ll pop it straight over to your inbox!

 See you in Nashville!